djg29/shuffleme/README.md

     a.
 Algorithm = hand-shuffle: java -jar -Dalgo=hand-shuffle shuffler-1.0.jar
     b.
 Algorithm = random: java -jar shuffler-1.0.jar

-Update: Please refer to v2.0 branches for modification to existing API:
+ Update: Please refer to v2.0 branch for modification to existing API:
   1. Cards to be represented by a String - return a list of String
   2. Update to the hand -shuffle algorithm.